teckwanikaran/BIChallenge/README.md

 **Data Dictionary:**

 app_id - The identifier of the application the data event came from.
 There are many app_ids in data_source - The unique name of data source.
-There is a _mutually exclusive_ set of app_ids for each data source. (hashed) lat - lattitude of the event lng - longitude of the event event_date - timestamp of the event user_id - the unique user that generated the event. (hashed)
+There is a _mutually exclusive_ set of app_ids for each data source. lat - lattitude of the event lng - longitude of the event event_date - timestamp of the event user_id - the unique user that generated the event.

 **Instructions:**

 1. Fork this repo with your own id for our review.
-2. Download the dataset here:
+2. Download the dataset here: https://s3.amazonaws.com/freckle-dataeng-challenge/bichallenge-loc-event-sample.csv.gz
 3. Show the average number of events per user-id
 4. Construct a data model that normalizes the data into a fact table with the following hierarchical dimensions:
   a) Day :: Hour